 Experience the great outdoors with some fantastic walks in Dorset

-What better way to explore your surroundings than on foot?
-Discover the best walking opportunities in Dorset with our useful walking guide.
-Find the most picturesque routes and enjoy the best of the scenery Dorset has to offer.
+What better way to explore than on foot?
+Discover the greatest walks in Dorset with our handy walking guide.

 Dorset is home to England’s first natural UNESCO World Heritage Site, the renowned geological treasure known as the Jurassic Coast, as well as being the inspiration behind Thomas Hardy’s semi-fictionalised Wessex.
 There are plenty of walks in Dorset that take in the beauty of the county, as well as historical sites both inland and along the coast.